Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # See log of all your commits
 git log

-# Put logs on one line, shows the first 7 characters of the commit hash and the message
+# Put logs on one line, only shows first 7 characters of the commit hash and the message
 git log --oneline
 ```